What We Do

 - PLAY CHANGES THE WORLD!

 To ensure that each child is ready for school success by providing the ideal real-world learning experiences needed by children to develop their essential foundational learning skills.

 Nineteen years ago, two local women, Sandy Stone and Alex Airth, marched forward with their innovative vision for a world-class Children’s Museum in Orange County and the idea of Pretend City Children’s Museum was born.
 Many years of planning and fund-raising by a strong and forward-thinking board produced the grand opening of the museum in August of 2009.
 Since that time the museum has seen well over one million guests.

-In six short years, Pretend City has grown to be a valuable community resource showcasing the annual Health and Wellness Fair, Parent Symposium and serving as a venue for a wide variety of community partners to deliver their programs and workshops.
+In seven short years, Pretend City has grown to be a valuable community resource showcasing the annual Health and Wellness Fair, Parent Symposium and serving as a venue for a wide variety of community partners to deliver their programs and workshops.

 Offering free developmental screenings, classes, cultural activities and special events along with providing the community with a fun birthday party and event venue, Pretend City has grown from a mere idea to a well-respected early childhood educational institution attracting parents, grandparents, school groups and educators from Orange County and well beyond.